api3dao/old-api3-docs/docs/dao-members/dashboard/proposals.md

 ## Using ENS Names

-You can use the [ENS app](https://app.ens.domains/) to register a name and associate it with an Ethereum account.
+You are encouraged to use the [ENS app](https://app.ens.domains/) to register a name and associate it with an Ethereum account.
 Then, while entering your proposal parameters, you can use this ENS name instead of the account address.
-Before making the transaction that will create the proposal, the DAO dashboard will look up the address that the ENS name is pointing to, and use the raw address in the proposal.
+Before making the transaction that will create the proposal, the DAO dashboard will look up the address that the ENS name is pointing to and use the raw address in the proposal.
 Therefore, changing the address that the ENS name is pointing to after this look up operation **WILL NOT** have an affect on the proposal.

-If you also want the voters to see the ENS name instead of the raw address to make your proposal more readable, you will have to use the [ENS app](https://app.ens.domains/) to set a reverse record pointing to your ENS name (i.e., you need to have your raw address point to the ENS name).
-For example, if you are making a proposal to make a `transfer(address,amount)` call to an ERC20 token contract where `address` will be the address of a multisig wallet, you can [set a reverse record with the multisig](https://medium.com/the-ethereum-name-service/you-can-now-manage-ens-names-with-gnosis-safe-9ddcb7e6c4ac) to your ENS name for it to appear on the proposal details page.
+For voters to see your ENS name instead of the raw address on the proposal details page, you will have to use the [ENS app](https://app.ens.domains/) to set a reverse record pointing to your ENS name (i.e., you need to have your raw address point to the ENS name).
+If your proposal will make a `transfer(address,amount)` call to an ERC20 token contract where `address` is the address of a _multisig_ wallet, you can [set a reverse record with the multisig](https://medium.com/the-ethereum-name-service/you-can-now-manage-ens-names-with-gnosis-safe-9ddcb7e6c4ac) to your ENS name.
 See Parameters in [this proposal](https://api3.eth.link/#/history/secondary-6) for an example.

 ## Using IPFS for Proposals